 We will serve society through our teaching, research, and engagement.
 Our work affects how people live—shaping societies, governments, and technologies.
 We will measure our achievements by the positive difference they make in the world.

-David Hawking’s History of ANU Computing provides a comprehensive record of the origins of computing at the ANU, from the first undergraduate computer science courses taught within the Department of Statistics in 1971, through creation of the Department of Computer Science in 1976, amalgamation with the Computer Sciences Laboratory in 2004 to form the Research School of Computer Science, to the present day School of Computing within the College of Engineering and Computer Science.
+David Hawking’s History of ANU Computing provides a comprehensive record of the origins of computing at the ANU, from the first undergraduate computer science courses taught within the Department of Statistics in 1971, through creation of the Department of Computer Science in 1976, amalgamation with the Computer Sciences Laboratory in 2004 to form the Research School of Computer Science, to the present day School of Computing within the College of Engineering, Computing and Cybernetics.